David-bx2/David-bx2/README.md

 - 👋 Hi, I’m @David-bx2
 - 👀 I’m interested in ...
 Became a software programer
 - 🌱 I’m currently learning ...
-C++
+C++,js,HTML,CSS, MySQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything that can teach me something lol
 - 📫 How to reach me ...
 Preferably over email

 <!---